-Diluted earnings (loss) per common share is calculated by adjusting the denominator for the effects of dilutive share purchase options and any other potential dilutive items.
+Diluted earnings per common share is calculated by adjusting the denominator for the effects of dilutive share purchase options and any other potential dilutive items.
 The effects of anti-dilutive potential units are ignored in calculating diluted income per common share.
 All share purchase options are considered anti-dilutive when the Company is in a loss position, or the average exercise price of the options exceeds the average trading price of the Company's common shares.

-L) Taxes
+Taxes

 Tax expenses comprise current and deferred tax.
-Taxes are recognized in the consolidated statement of loss and comprehensive loss except to the extent it relates to items recognized directly in equity.
+Taxes are recognized in the consolidated statement of income and comprehensive income except to the extent it relates to items recognized directly in equity.